-Progression is one of the essential factors if you want to build muscle and strength effectively.
-If you increase the training stimulus by increasing training volume, fatigue will accumulate within a period.
+Progression is one of the most essential factors if you want to build muscle and strength effectively.
+If you increase the training stimulus by increasing training volume, fatigue will accumulate over time.
 This fatigue negatively affects your performance in training.

-The performance of your central nervous system is reduced.
+The performance of your central nervous system is reduced as a result.
 Furthermore, your body reacts to the increasing fatigue with hormonal adaptations.
-These adaptations include the production of endogenous growth hormones.
-Production continues to cease as fatigue level increases.
+These adaptations include a reduction in the production of endogenous growth hormones.
+Production continues to suffer as fatigue level increases.
 This negatively affects muscle growth.

 So, in the long run, it becomes more challenging to progress in strength training.
 If you disregard the signals your body gives you, it will be almost impossible to achieve significant performance increases at some point.
 Your body will not be able to recover fully.

 To reduce training exhaustion and maintain the potential of your training, you should incorporate phased training sessions with lower training volume and intensity into your plan.
 These phases are called deloads.
-Usually, a deload is performed for a week.
+Usually, a deload is performed over the course of a week.

-Deloads are part of active regeneration.
-It means that you perform light physical activities (low-intensity training) that promote your regeneration.
-If you rest completely without stressing your body, this is called passive regeneration.
+Deloads are part of active recovery.
+This means that you should perform light physical activities (low-intensity training) that promote your recovery.
+If you rest completely without stressing your body, this is called passive recovery.

 You don't have to worry about your muscle mass during a deload.
 It will be preserved.
-It is much easier to maintain muscle mass than to build it up.
+It is much easier to maintain muscle mass than it is to build it up.

-After a deload, fatigue should be gone entirely in the best case, so the next training cycle starts with full energy.
-Training volume can be adjusted or increased again.
+After a deload, your fatigue should be gone entirely in the best-case scenario, so that you can start the next training cycle with full energy.
+Training volume can then be adjusted or increased again.

 Training beginners do not necessarily need a deload initially because they usually do not have a high training volume.
-However, if signs of high fatigue become apparent, recovery does not keep up, and progression can not be achieved anymore, a deload should be considered.
+However, if signs of high fatigue become apparent, recovery does not keep up, and progression can not be achieved anymore, you should consider a deload.